 Yes.
 Open the TreeSize Professional File search using the Windows Start menu or the TreeSize Tools menu, on the "Scan Options" tab activate only the duplicate file search, add the network paths to to the list of "Drives and Paths to Search" and start the scan.

-The Windows Explorer shows the space that is physically allocated on the drive while TreeSize shows the space that is occupied by all files under a certain path.
+The Windows Explorer and the TreeSize drive list do show the space that is physically allocated on the drive while TreeSize shows the space that is occupied by all files under a certain path.
 Please make sure that you have the view option "Allocated Space" activated when you are interested in the physically allocated space.

 Once you used the search type "Duplicate Files" of the TreeSize Professional File search then you will be able to replace all duplicate files by a hardlinks to single file using the right click menu.
 This is pretty much you are asking for, there would be no benefit in moving them first as long as they are already on one disk.
 Please check the help file on more details on deduplication.

 You can simply install the full version over the trial version.